upavadi/tng-wp-login/README.md

 # Issues
 **WP-TNG Integration** is achieved by displaying TNG content within Wordpress wrapper.
-To my knowledge, there are 2 methods available for achieving this..
+To my knowledge, there are 2 methods available for achieving this.

-1. **Mike Barnes method** (MB-Method) uses a plugin to replace WP page with TNG content.
+1. **Mark Barnes method** (MB-Method) uses a plugin to replace WP page with TNG content.
 At the moment, this plugin has some conflicts with displaying TNG media and the issue is not resolved.
 2. **Cees Kloosterman Method** (CK-Method) Uses customized Header and Footer files to replace TNG Header and Footer with WP ones.
 This is a very simple and effective method and I have now converted my live site (and Beta test site) from MB-Method to CK-Method.
 The plugin is tested using this integration method.
 3. **Page Refresh** may be required to see successful TNG login.